OpenBuildings/timestamped-migrations/README.md

 If you need to run a specific migration up or down the db:migrate:up and db:migrate:down commands will do that.
 Just specify the appropriate version and the corresponding migration will have its up or down method invoked, for example

 	./kohana db:migrate:up --version=2008090612

 will run the up method from the 2008090612 migration.
 These commands check whether the migration has already run, so for example db:migrate:up --version=2008090612 will do nothing if Migrations module believes that --version=2008090612 has already been run.

+## Dry Run

+You can add a ``--dry-run`` option and it will only show you the migrations that will be executed, without accually executing anything.

+	./kohana db:migrate:up --step=3 --dry-run

 ## Generating a migration